 There are a few things you’ll want to seek out when picking any bed, and there are a few additional characteristics to look for when trying to find one that will keep your dog especially warm.

 Cheap dog beds often flatten with use, which not only makes them less comfortable, it means they won’t keep your dog as warm as a loftier bed will.
 You’ll usually want to go with a bed that is at least 4 inches thick, unless you have a big dog.
 In this case, you’ll want to look for a mattress that is 6 inches thick or more.

 Even if you have a neat and tidy pooch, you’ll need to wash your dog’s bed cover regularly.
 Otherwise it will become coated in saliva, little drops of urine, hair, and dirt, making it unhygienic and smelly.
 Most modern beds include removable covers, but a few budget-priced models forego this feature and should be avoided whenever possible.

 You don’t want your dog hanging off the bed and resting his head or legs on the floor.
 Not only is this uncomfortable for your pooch, it won’t keep him as warm as he’d be if he fit properly on his bed.

-We’ve included three different styles in our recommendations: traditional, self-heating and electric.
+We’ve included beds of all four styles mentioned above: traditional, cuddler, self-heating and electric.

 About: The Aspen Pet Self-Warming Bed is designed to keep your pet warm via a layer of heat-reflective material located inside the mattress.
 This will allow you to keep your dog warmer than most traditional beds can, but without the need for electricity.